midepeter/thrift/README.md

 # Features
 - Deposit == Deposit funds at any time you like.
 - Lock == Lock will check your Current balance and lock an amount specified which you are not allowed to withdraw for a period of time
-- Withdraw money == Withdraw a specified an amount of money and it effeected in your datebase
+- Withdraw money == Withdraw a specified an amount of money and it effected in your database

 # LICENSE
 It is free for use and you can also raise issues faced when building or testing the application